 In the concession line at an athletic event, while studying at the Patisserie or Olive or on a trip home during 4-day break – these are all circumstances in which you can meet a new acquaintance who can turn into a real connection.
 Strike up a conversation, ask lots of questions and listen for cues that intersect with your interests.

 Whether through campus lecture events, student/alumni meet-ups or conference receptions, engaging with new people will open doors to interesting organizations and experiences that can shape the trajectory of your education and career.
 Be Prepared by researching the event and attendees in advance so you’re confident and working with a goal in mind.
 Be Professional in your demeanor with a firm handshake and good eye contact.
-If possible, have a copy of your resume with you in case someone requests it.
+If possible, have a current copy of your resume ready to send in case someone requests it.
 Be Open to new ideas and listen attentively to the flow and content of the conversation; it can spark new opportunities and ideas that you may not have considered.

 Whitman has tools to help you find and connect with alumni working in the fields that you’re pursuing.
-With student access to two databases containing upwards of 17,000 total alumni, there are ways to connect with many Whitties willing to help you learn more about a multitude of career fields.
+With student access to two databases containing upwards of 11,000 alumni, there are ways to connect with many Whitties willing to help you learn more about a multitude of career fields.
 If you haven’t already, schedule an appointment in the SEC to help you build a LinkedIn profile and set up your account on Whitman Connect (Whitman’s proprietary directory of alumni).
 These two online resources are incredibly powerful tools to assist in developing relationships and finding organizations that will help you learn and explore.
 Again, it is important to use an appropriate manner, so be thoughtful in your outreach email.
 Here is a great article about sending that introductory email.
 For more information, schedule time with the SEC for a step-by-step walk-through.

 Tips to Separate Yourself from the Pack